shivam091/unit_measurements/README.md

     # Set primitive unit for the unit system.
     primitive :s

-    # Add a SI unit to the unit group
+    # Add a SI unit to the unit group.
     si_unit :s, aliases: [:second, :seconds]

     # Add units to the group, along with their conversion multipliers.